WellthCare

-The short answer is that it depends on the type of plan you have, when you want to make the change, and your employer's specific policies.
+It depends on the type of plan you have, when you want to make the change, and your employer's specific policies.
 For employees on a traditional BUCA (Blues, United, Cigna, Aetna) or self-funded plan, changes are typically restricted to the annual Open Enrollment period or a qualifying life event under HIPAA and ERISA.
-However, if you are considering a shift to a modern, integrated system like the WellthCare Ecosystem, the process can be simpler and more strategic-especially if you want to reduce costs without disrupting coverage.
+But if you're considering a shift to the WellthCare Ecosystem, the process can be simpler and more strategic—especially if you want to reduce costs without disrupting coverage.
+It's not as complicated as it sounds.

 Understanding Your Current Plan Type

-Your options to cancel or change are determined by how your plan is funded and administered.
-Here’s what you need to know about the two most common structures:
+Your options to cancel or change come down to how your plan is funded and administered.
+Two common structures:

 Fully-Insured Plans (BUCA)

-If you have a traditional fully-insured health plan from a carrier like Blue Cross or Cigna, cancellation typically requires waiting until the next Open Enrollment period.
-You can make mid-year changes only if you experience a qualifying life event-such as marriage, divorce, birth of a child, loss of other coverage, or a change in employment status.
-To cancel or switch plans, you must notify your HR department or benefits administrator, who will coordinate with the insurance carrier.
-There is no "push a button" option for most employees, and early termination outside of these windows may result in a loss of coverage until the next enrollment period.
+If you have a traditional fully-insured plan from Blue Cross or Cigna, cancellation usually means waiting until the next Open Enrollment.
+Mid-year changes only happen with a qualifying life event—marriage, divorce, birth, loss of other coverage, or a job change.
+To cancel or switch, notify your HR department.
+They coordinate with the carrier.
+There's no simple "push a button" for most employees.
+Early termination outside those windows means losing coverage until next enrollment.

 Self-Funded Plans (Employer-Managed)

-Many larger employers use self-funded plans, where the employer bears the financial risk instead of paying premiums to an insurance carrier.
-If your employer uses a self-funded model, changing or canceling your coverage is still bound by the same ERISA rules-Open Enrollment or a qualifying event.
-However, self-funded employers often have more flexibility in plan design, including the ability to add supplemental benefits like wellness programs or the WellthCare System without requiring a full plan replacement.
-If you want to explore a new offering, your employer may be able to add it as a zero-cost add-on alongside your existing plan, which avoids cancellation altogether.
+Many larger employers use self-funded plans, where the employer carries the financial risk.
+The same ERISA rules apply—Open Enrollment or a qualifying event.
+But self-funded employers have more flexibility in plan design.
+They can add supplemental benefits like the WellthCare System without replacing the whole plan.
+That means you might be able to add WellthCare as a zero-cost add-on alongside your existing plan, avoiding cancellation altogether.

 The WellthCare Alternative: No Disruption, No Cancellation

-One of the most innovative aspects of the WellthCare Ecosystem is that you do not need to cancel or change your existing plan to start benefiting.
+The WellthCare Ecosystem works differently: you don't need to cancel or change your plan to use it.
 WellthCare is not insurance.
-It is a Health-to-Wealth Operating System designed to work alongside your current BUCA or self-funded plan.
-Employees get $0-co-pay preventive care, earn free money at the WellthCare Store, and build automatic pension contributions-all while keeping their existing medical coverage intact.
-For employers, this means no rip-and-replace, no new out-of-pocket costs, and no compliance headaches.
-The system enters as a zero-risk, employee-loved benefit that proves value through real behavior before any full plan migration is considered.
+It's a Health-to-Wealth Operating System that runs alongside your current BUCA or self-funded plan.
+Employees get $0-co-pay preventive care, earn free money at the WellthCare Store, and build automatic pension contributions—all while keeping their existing medical coverage.
+For employers, it's a zero-risk, zero-cost add-on that proves value through real behavior.
+No rip-and-replace, no new out-of-pocket costs, no compliance headaches.
+That's the beauty of it.

 Step-by-Step: How to Change to WellthCare (Without Canceling)

-If you are intrigued by the WellthCare approach, here is the recommended process for employers or HR leaders:
+If you're intrigued by the WellthCare approach, here's the recommended process for employers or HR leaders:

 1. Assess readiness: Review your current plan's costs, employee engagement with preventive care, and retirement savings gaps.
 WellthCare's Readiness Index analyzes actual employee behavior to show potential savings.

 2. Contact WellthCare: Reach out to discuss the zero-cost add-on.
-There is no financial risk to bring WellthCare alongside your existing BUCA or self-funded plan.
+There's no financial risk to bring WellthCare alongside your existing BUCA or self-funded plan.

-3. Onboard employees: Employees sign up via the WellthCare app (powered by the patent-pending Health-to-Wealth technology), take a simple health scan, and immediately earn rewards at the Store.
+3. Onboard employees: Employees sign up via the WellthCare app, take a simple health scan, and immediately earn rewards at the Store.

 4. Let data drive the future: After 6-12 months, the system generates a Readiness Index that shows exactly how much you could save by transitioning to WellthCare Complete, WellthCare Pharmacy, or WellthCare Medicare—without ever needing to cancel your current plan first.